mhyrr/vue-vert-bar/README.md

 ```
 - rounding // specify how round your bars should be
-- barWidth // specify how wide your bars should be
+- barHeight // specify how tall your bars should be

 ```